cine-file/rate/README.md

 - **My Stats** has clickable rating rows and a search box for opening any of the current user's saved film ratings.
 Rating detail cards calculate the grade from the stored final `/10` score, so old incorrect grade text does not affect the display.
 - Rating detail cards show the user's score and grade, IMDb, RT Audience, and other users' scores when available.
+- Film, TV, and Restaurant stats include **Individual Ratings**: select a user, then search their ratings or browse their complete score-sorted list.
+This view is derived from the same summary data used by group comparisons.
+- Film, TV, and Restaurant **Head to Head** views compare two selected users, showing shared ratings, average scores, biggest disagreements, and strongest agreement.
 - **Group Stats** includes a film search that shows the current user's score when available, each group member's score, the group average, IMDb, and RT Audience.
 - **Group Rankings** and all three Head-to-Head lists initially show five rows with an option to expand the full list.
 - Film group data is returned by the authenticated `getSummary` action from `Database-Films`; the frontend does not read legacy sheet tabs.